collab-uniba/EMTk/README.md

  numpages = {2}
 }
 ```
-* N. Novielli, F. Calefato, F. Lanubile (2018) <a href="">"A Gold Standard for Emotions Annotation in Stack Overflow."</a>  In *Proc. of the 15th International Conference on Mining Software Repositories* (MSR 2018), Gothenburg, Sweden, May 28-29, 2018.
+* N. Novielli, F. Calefato, F. Lanubile (2018) <a href="https://arxiv.org/pdf/1803.02300.pdf">"A Gold Standard for Emotions Annotation in Stack Overflow."</a>  In *Proc. of the 15th International Conference on Mining Software Repositories* (MSR 2018), Gothenburg, Sweden, May 28-29, 2018.
 ```latex
 @inproceedings{Novielli2018msr,
  title={A Gold Standard for Emotions Annotation in Stack Overflow},